 - Now, add parts of polymer crystals with one part of alcohol and make a viscous mixture.

-- Dampened two paper towels and applied this mixture on the sublimated area.
+- Dampened two paper towels and applied this mixture to the sublimated area.

 - Rub the shirt with it until the paper towel carries all the ink away.

 - Rinse with clear water and let it dry.

 Well, the process is hectic, undoubtedly.
 In fact, it made us give up in the middle for how lengthy it gets.
 We carried the process on our rooftop and would recommend likewise, as the open area speeds up the drying process, and this method asks for too many.

 Also, we did one amendment, and that’s not using paper towels after we took out the shirt from the alcohol.
 Instead, we rinsed the shirt off with water and kept it again in the alcohol for fifteen minutes.
 Followed by everything as mentioned, and for us, this one’s tiring, but the results it provides are worth the effort.